 Isn't Child Custody My Decision?
 Do I Need to Go to Court?

-While child support considers the money needed to raise a child, a custody hearing (sometimes called a child custody "battle") considers the visitation rights and parenting plan that most benefits your child.
+While child support considers the money needed to raise a child, a custody hearing (sometimes called a child custody "battle") considers the visitation rights and parenting plan that most benefit your child.

-If you feel frustrated that a court can tell you what is best for your child, you are not alone.
-Many parents think a custody order (also called "custody agreement") should be decided by the parents and not a family court.
-If parents can find a solution that works for both of them and, more importantly, is in their child's best interests, then they can present that solution to a judge and avoid a courtroom battle.
-However, many parents cannot find a solution on their own and at least need mediation, if not a judge's input.
+You are not alone if you feel frustrated that a court can tell you what is best for your child.
+Many parents think a custody order (also called a "custody agreement") should be decided by the parents, not a family court.
+If parents can find a solution that works for both of them and, more importantly, is in their child's best interests, they can present that solution to a judge and avoid a courtroom battle.
+But many parents cannot find a solution independently and at least need mediation, if not a judge's input.

 If you think the custody of your child should be your decision, but you cannot find an agreement with the other parent, then you have some options when going to court.